Read Time:3 Minute, 30 Second

 After years of debate between locals and the authorities St Lucia’s estuary mouth was opened for the first time in years to enable the natural functioning of the estuarine system that is vital to the area’s biodiversity.

-The historic moment finally arrived on Wednesday 6th January as the task team eagerly watched the the estuarine and sea waters finally merge.
+The historic moment finally arrived on Wednesday 6th January as the task team eagerly watched the estuarine and sea waters finally merge.

 Lake St Lucia is one of the largest estuarine systems in Southern Africa.
 It falls within the iSimangaliso Wetland Park, which is South Africa’s first World Heritage site (recognised by UNESCO in 1999).
-In the recent years, the estuarine system has not been able to function naturally.

 At this symposium, a presentation was made of actions that have been taken over the past few years, linked to the Global Environment Fund (GEF) project.

 It was noted that while the restoration of the St Lucia Estuary/uMfolozi catchment connectivity has the potential for positive long-term benefits, short-term challenges for stakeholders will remain for some time, and ongoing interventions and monitoring will be needed to ensure a positive future for the lake and all those connected to it’s viability.

 A key resolution of the symposium was to establish an inclusive multi-disciplinary task team to take forward the resolutions suggested by the attendees of the symposium.
 The task team deal with the challenges currently being experienced by these multiple stakeholders.